Vertical Hit and Miss Fence Calculator

 If the gap becomes equal to (or larger than) the board width, you’ll get direct sightlines through the fence — reduce the gap for proper screening.

-Choose the nearest stock length that meets your fence height.
+Board length: choose a stock length that comfortably meets your finished fence height.